 This is in effect an AFFIDAVIT done before the ITALIAN CONSULATE (or in Italy).
 To obtain it, you must first have the following documents: US passport, Birth certificate, If previously divorced/widowed, your divorce decree or death certificate.

 You need to set up an appointment yourselves with the nearest Italian Consulate to where you live and ask how many witnesses are required - it varies from location to location.
-Eventually if you choose to, the Atto Notorio CAN be done in Italy for a fee.
+Eventually if you choose to, the Atto Notorio can be done in Italy for a fee.
 Translations required.

 Your Birth and or divorce/death certificates must be translated into Italian and Apostilled through the Secretary of State's Notary Public of the state the document originated in.
 The translations are authenticated by the Italian Consulate.
 Our company can provide translation services.

 The ATTO NOTORIO in some cases MAY BE DONE IN ITALY, if time does not permit you to do it in the US or if you live in a state where there is no Italian Consulate.
-If you decide to do it in Italy, the cost is €550.00 including witnesses, interpreter, legal costs, duties and taxes.
-It takes one morning to complete, so you will need to add an extra day to your trip for this to be done.
-Since the cost to do it in the US is almost nothing, this should be a last resort!
+If you decide to do it in Italy, the cost is €450.00 including witnesses, interpreter, legal costs, duties and taxes.
+It takes one morning to complete.

 • APOSTILLE - (Done via mail)